smolang/SemanticObjects/README.md

 To execute it, run the following.
 ```
-./gradlew build
+./gradlew shadowJar
-java -jar build/libs/MicroObjects-0.2-all.jar -l src/test/resources/overload.smol -r examples/overload.imo -b examples/overload.back
+java -jar build/libs/MicroObjects-0.2-all.jar -i src/test/resources/overload.smol -r examples/overload.imo -b examples/overload.back
 ```

 To change the interpretation of `:Overloaded` modify examples/overload.back, e.g., change the last line to `owl:equivalentClass :ThreeServer.` to consider a server as being overloaded if 2 tasks run.
-Note that the implementation is *not* guaranteeing that no server is overloaded afterwards, but is used to demonstrate the principle of using a domain-specific query to control the execution of the program.
+The implementation is not guaranteeing that no server is overloaded afterwards, but is used to demonstrate the principle of using a domain-specific query to control the execution of the program.

 ### FMUs
 To execute an example for Hybrid SMOL, download the required FMUs as described in `examples/SimulationDemo/lv-simple.smol` and run the following
 ```
 ./gradlew build
-java -jar build/libs/MicroObjects-0.2-all.jar -l examples/SimulationDemo/lv-simple.smol -n
+java -jar build/libs/MicroObjects-0.2-all.jar -i examples/SimulationDemo/lv-simple.smol -e
 ```
 ### Geometric Scene